WillACosta/willACosta/README.md

 ---

 Hi!
-I'm William, I'm a front-end developer, actualy I'm focused in mobile development with Flutter and Native Android (Kotlin).
+I'm William, I'm a front-end developer, actually I'm focused on mobile development with Flutter and Native Android (Kotlin).
 I like to keep myself updated and read about clean code, SOLID, and other best coding practices.

 <br>